DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 This mode is disabled by default.
 Pressing Backward+VolumeUp enables it, and pressing Backward+VolumeDown disables it.
+Alternate combinations that are usable in `One Hand Mode`_, which use Dot5 instead of Backward, have been defined.

 Differences from Braille Rendering
 ``````````````````````````````````